This brief will go through the near-term and medium-term actions required to ensure long-term sustainability for the Bay Area Hospital.

 What’s the alternative?

-Downgrade its status to a Type A or Type B Hospital,
+Downgrade its status to a Type B Hospital, reducing available beds to 50 or less,

 Cease accepting most referrals from regional Critical Access Hospitals, and